In Northern Ireland, a new system of pollution control from industrial sources was introduced in 1998. This was revised in 2003 and again in 2013.

 The fees for dry cleaners, petrol stations, vehicle refinishers and small waste oil burners are reduced and are known as ‘reduced-fee activities’.

-Post the completed form to Environmental Health Department, Armagh City and District Council, Palace Demesne, Armagh, BT60 4EL.
+Post the completed form to Environmental Health Department, Palace Demesne, Armagh, BT60 4EL.

 The application must be submitted along with the appropriate fee.

-You can also request a copy of the application form by calling us on 028 3752 9626 and post the completed form to Environmental Health Department, Armagh City and District Council, Palace Demesne, Armagh, BT60 4EL.
+You can also request a copy of the application form by calling us on 028 3752 9626 and post the completed form to Environmental Health Department, Palace Demesne, Armagh, BT60 4EL.

 Failed Application & Licence Holder Redress